ikklab/ModelKit.Validation/README.md

     return new ModelValidator<Person, PersonRulesDefinition>();
 });
 ```
-It is possible to do it without a generic interface as well:
+It is possible to do the samething with non-generic interface approach as well:

 ```cs
 services.AddScoped<IModelValidator>(_ =>